mivade/website/content/pages/about.md

-Title: About
+title: About
-URL:
+url:
 save_as: index.html
-Tags: about
+tags: about
-Author: Michael V. DePalatis
+author: Michael V. DePalatis

-I am a physics postdoc at [Aarhus University][AU] working in [the ion trap group][group] of Prof. [Michael Drewsen][Drewsen].
+I am a postdoc in physics at [Aarhus University][AU] working in [the ion trap group][group] of Prof. [Michael Drewsen][Drewsen].
 My current research activities involve state preparation and precision spectroscopy of cold molecular ions as part of the [COMIQ][]